discordsuperutils/discord-super-utils/README.md

 - Includes easy to use convertors.
 - Modern spotify client that is optimized for player fetching.
 - Modern Punishment Manager (Kick, Ban, Infractions, Mutes)
+- Modern Template Manager.
+- Modern CogManager that supports usage of managers in discord cogs.
 - And many more!
 (MORE COMING SOON!)